mumu-lhl/generate-licenses/README.md

 README in English is translated by me using translation software, which may be inaccurate.

-It is recommended to use NPM 7 and 5 or above for installation in this project.

 This procedure has only been tested on Linux, not on Windows, MacOS and other systems.

 ## Get started quickly